 What is ‘Cleanical’ Skincare?

-With influencers preaching clean and green lifestyle, brands have to follow suit and adapt to this as well.
-Thus, the need for cleanical skincare was born.
+With influencers preaching clean products and promoting a green lifestyle, brands have to follow suit and adapt to this as well.
+Thus, the need for cleanical beauty was born.
 And if you managed to put two and two together (good for you!), you'll notice that ‘cleanical’ is the perfect portmanteau of the terms ‘clean’ and ‘clinical’.

 But we digress, let’s dig deeper into the rising trend and what you can expect from it, shall we?